Skip to main content

 Shakespeare Bulletin is a peer-reviewed quarterly journal which publishes articles at the cutting edge of Shakespearean and early modern performance studies and theater history.
 It is a distinguishing feature of this journal that it welcomes scholarship on the full range of plays not only by Shakespeare but also by other early modern dramatists.
 The focus of all articles submitted should, in one way or another, be on the performance of these plays, in any medium, whether in the early modern period or in later centuries.

-All proposals are treated with the strictest confidence, and reviewers will not share submissions with anyone other than the editor.
+All proposals are treated with the strictest confidence, and reviewers will not share submissions with anyone other than the editorial team.

 Submitting an article

 The journal normally publishes at least two open issues every year.
 Please submit articles (as Microsoft Word documents) directly to the general editor at SBeditor@marybaldwin.edu.
-You do not need to include a cover letter, but please include a short abstract (200–250 words) and a confirmation that the article is not under consideration elsewhere.
+You do not need to include a cover letter, but please include a short abstract (200–250 words) and a confirmation that the article is not under consideration elsewhere and has not been previously published.
+There is no fee or charge for manuscript processing and/or publishing.

 The standard length of articles in the journal is between 6,500 and 9,000 words, though we will consider shorter and longer submissions where appropriate.
 In recognition of the labor undertaken by authors submitting articles, we do not require initial submissions to be formatted according to the house style, but should the article be accepted it will be the author’s responsibility to format the article to house style.
 Doing so from the start will help expedite publication.